How Much Does It Cost to Replace a Tub With a Walk-In Shower?

 Replacing an existing tub with a walk-in shower can be a stylish and practical update for your home as it makes your bathroom feel modern and larger than before.
 It expands your bathroom space, making it more accessible for the elderly, and people with mobility issues.
 Walk-in showers solve the problem of getting in and out of a conventional bathtub.
 It can be customized to suit the needs of the user and increase the safety of anyone using the shower.

 However, the cost of converting a tub into a walk-in shower may vary depending on several factors.
-This article discusses the costs of converting a tub into a walk-in shower and factors that determine the overall budget of the project.
+This article discusses the shower installation costs of converting a tub into a walk-in shower and factors that determine the overall budget of the project.

 The Average Cost of Converting a Tub Into a Walk-In Shower